florencemezino/bookinner/READMEMS3.md

 * As a reader, I want to be encouraged to read more so that I can reach my reading goal
 * As a reader, I want to see my reading goals progress so that I can be motivated to read more
-* As a reader, I want to be able to edit the book I uploaded online to sell so that I can market it better or remove it if it is sold out
+* As a reader, I want to be able to edit the book I uploaded online to sell so that I can market it better or remove it when it is sold out
 * As a reader, I want to recommend the books I read so that I can share my experience with the readers community

 3. Frequent User Goals

-* As a reader, I want to have to see the most likes/successful book on a certain period to not miss out so that I can be up to date about trendy readings
+* As a reader, I want to see the most liked/successful/trendy books on a certain period to not miss out so that I can be up to date about trendy readings
-* As a reader, i want to be able to vote
+* As a reader, I want to be able to share book recommendation monthly so that it encourages me to read more to share my findings
 * As a reader, I want to be informed about new books releases so that I can potentially be the first to recommend great readings.

 ### Design

 1. Colour Scheme

+The color scheme choosen is in blue , purple, grey tones as these colors reflects "knowledge", "trust", 'mind" in correlation with personal growth.

 The main colours used for this project are as follow :
 "